rbw/pysnow/docs/full_examples/fetch.rst

 various methods available for getting the data you're after.

 .. note::
-    All get-methods uses an incremental stream parser when fetching data.
+    Fetching large amounts of data?
+Use the incremental stream parser by passing stream=True to get(), this will return a memory-friendly generator instead of a buffered result.

 Multiple records
 ----------------

-The :meth:`pysnow.Response.all` returns a generator iterator, which is iterated on in chunks of 8192 bytes by default.
+In this example, :meth:`pysnow.Response.all` returns a generator (stream=True), which is iterated on in chunks of 8192 bytes by default.

 .. code-block:: python